geo-gkez/go-pocs/redpanda-poc/README.md

 make run
 ```

-The API server will start on port 8085 (or as configured).
+The API server will start on port 8085 (as configured in configs/config.yml).

 ### Tearing Down the Infrastructure